-You shouldn’t be forced to give up comfort or spend a lot to keep your house at the right setting during hot days.
+You shouldn’t have to sacrifice comfort or drain your wallet to keep your residence at a pleasant temperature during hot days.

-But what is the right setting, exactly?
-We discuss suggestions from energy experts so you can choose the best temp for your home.
+But what is the best temperature, exactly?
+We review suggestions from energy pros so you can find the best temperature for your residence.

 Here’s what we suggest for the most energy-efficient setting for air conditioning in Neptune City.